 Q: If I'm interested, where can I arrange CPP fit the PPF on my vehicle?

 A: We can come out and fit the film at your work place or home, provided the area is enclosed, well lit, sun and wind free I.E. double garage, basement parking with fluorescent lighting.
 Should you not have a suitable premises.
-CPP has teamed up with various fitment partners in Pretoria, Centurion and Fourways to have the PPF fitted on their premises.
-Please refer to our Partner Page.
+CPP has teamed up with various fitment partners in across the country to have the PPF fitted on their premises.
+Please refer to our Partner Page or Contact Us.